AhsanSN/USB-Copier/README.md

 .jpg =  1
 ------------------------------------------------------------------------------------
 Developer:

-This software has been developed by Syed Ahsan Ahmed.
+This software has been developed by Syed Ahsan Ahmed:

-Email: snahmed1998@gmail.com
+Email: snahmed1998@gmail.com OR sa02908@st.habib.edu.pk

 ------------------------------------------------------------------------------------
 Terms and Conditions:
 The developer will not be responsible if this software is used negatively.